karinmja/integer-friezes/README.md

 - The two triangulations differ by exactly one diagonal
 - This operation corresponds to a specific transformation of the associated frieze pattern

+## Future development

+- Add more resources on integer friezes
+- Add a bare bones manual to the website

 ## Contributing

 Contributions are welcome!
 Feel free to submit a pull request or create an issue to discuss potential improvements.